21-04-2026

 The choice between the two instruments depends on the required level of accuracy and the complexity of the process.

-In general, whenever it is necessary to communicate color unambiguously with suppliers or customers, or when dealing with materials affected by metamerism (objects that appear identical under one light but different under another), the spectrophotometer is the essential tool.
+In general, whenever it is necessary to communicate colour unambiguously with suppliers or customers, or when dealing with materials affected by metamerism (objects that appear identical under one light but different under another), the spectrophotometer is the essential tool.

-Knowing what to measure, how to interpret spectral data, and which tools to use based on the specific production context is the first step in transforming color from a critical variable into a controlled element.
+Knowing what to measure, how to interpret spectral data, and which tools to use based on the specific production context is the first step in transforming colour from a critical variable into a controlled element.

 Subscribe to newsletter